joshchang1112/AICup2019_Tagging-of-Thesis/README.md

 `Roberta-Large`|   500  | 4        |  6e-6       | 0.7468 | 0.7412   |

 ### Advanced Text Preprocess

+####

+The comparison of the several settings is shown in the table below:

 Model |  Max Seq Length | Adv.
 Text Preprocess  | Validation F1 | Public Test F1 |
 ----- |:--------------: |:---------------------:| :-------------:| :-------------:|